Yuntao Wu National Center for Biodefense and Infectious Diseases School of Systems Biology George Mason University Manassas, VA USA Biography

 Zunyou Wu Chinese Center for Disease Control and Prevention Beijing China Biography

 Biography of Zunyou Wu

 Zunyou Wu is the Director of the National Center for AIDS/STD Control and Prevention, China CDC and an Adjunct Professor of Epidemiology at UCLA.
 He is a leader in the field of HIV prevention strategies and oversees overall technical implementation of detection, prevention and treatment of HIV/AIDS in China.
-He has published over 400 academic papers, 201 of which in international journals, including Science, Lancet.
-Dr. Wu has received many honors including the 2005 International Rolleston Award for implementing harm reduction in China, “Hall of Fame” of 2006 UCLA School of Public Health's Alumni, and the UNAIDS Gold Medal in 2008.
+He has published over 400 academic papers, 201 of which are published in the international journals, including Science, Lancet etc. Dr. Wu has received many honors and awards, including the 2005 International Rolleston Award for implementing harm reduction in China, “Hall of Fame” of 2006 UCLA School of Public Health's Alumni, and the UNAIDS Gold Medal in 2008.

-Richard Y. Zhao University of Maryland School of Medicine Baltimore, MD USA Biography
+Richard Y. Zhao Department of Pathology University of Maryland School of Medicine Baltimore, MD USA Biography

 Biography of Richard Y. Zhao

 Dr. Richard Y. Zhao is a Professor of Pathology, Microbiology-Immunology, Global Health and Human Virology, and the Division Head of Molecular Pathology at the University of Maryland School of Medicine.
 He received his Ph.D. from Oregon State University, and postdoctoral training at Columbia University.
 He was on the faculty of the College of Physicians and Surgeons, Columbia University and Northwestern University Feinberg School of Medicine where he received an endowed chair as the Bernard L. Mirkin PhD/MD Research Scholar.
 Dr. Zhao’s research interest is to study virus-host interactions, viral pathogenicity and drug resistance as well as antiviral drug development.